CEO Message & Bio

 Maria Wynne Bio

 Maria Wynne has distinguished herself as an executive with broad leadership experience in the corporate, public and nonprofit sectors.
-As a sales vice president for Xerox and a sales general manager for Microsoft, she has led national sales and marketing organizations for both U.S. leading brands, Microsoft and Xerox, and her successes include accomplishments as a technology and telecommunications executive where she has demonstrated leadership in sales and marketing, business development, and operations management, and where she consistently delivered P&L growth while driving employee and customer satisfaction.
+As a sales vice president for Xerox and a sales general manager for Microsoft, she has led national sales and marketing organizations for both U.S. leading brands.
+Her successes include accomplishments as a technology and telecommunications executive where she has demonstrated leadership in sales and marketing, business development and operations management, and where she consistently delivered P&L growth while driving employee and customer satisfaction.
 She instituted the Office of Citizenship and Innovation (U.S. Public Sector) for Microsoft and, prior to joining LGC in June of 2014, Wynne served as chief executive officer for Girl Scouts of Greater Chicago and Northwest Indiana from 2008 to 2013.
-She successfully led the merger and transformation of the largest Girl Scout council globally with $18M in revenue and $31M in assets, the council served 84,000 girls and supported a network of more than 24,000 volunteers.
+She successfully led the merger and transformation of the largest Girl Scout council globally with $18M in revenue and $31M in assets.
+The council served 84,000 girls and supported a network of more than 24,000 volunteers.

 A recognized executive, Wynne has received an Outstanding Alumni distinction by her alma mater, North Central College (2012) and was named Chicago Executive of the Year by the Public Relations Society of America and (2011).
 She was also recognized as one of Today’s Chicago Woman magazine’s 100 Women of Influence (2013) and as one of 100 Women Making a Difference (2011).
 She was also awarded the inaugural ATHENA Organizational Leadership Award in 2010.
-Most recently, she was recognized with the 2016 Women of Influence Award by Chicago Business Journal and named one of Chicago Woman magazine’s Fierce 50 in June 2017, and selected for the 2017 Crain’s Who’s Who in Chicago Business.
+Most recently, she was recognized with the 2016 Women of Influence Award by Chicago Business Journal, named one of Chicago Woman magazine’s Fierce 50 in June 2017, and selected for the 2017 Crain’s Who’s Who in Chicago Business.

 As a civic leader, Wynne serves as Trustee Emeritus of the Goodman Theatre and is a Trustee of North Central College.
 She is also an advisory board member of Chicago Innovation.
 Wynne has been invited to join and is a member of The Chicago Network, the Economic Club of Chicago, and The Chicago Club.
 Wynne earned her Bachelor of Arts degree at North Central College in Naperville, Illinois, and a Master of Business Administration from Northern Illinois University.
 She has continued her executive development at Northwestern University’s Kellogg School of Management, the Harvard Business School, and the Center for Creative Leadership.